01 of 06

 02 of 06

-Cutting and Layout Out the Pieces
+Cutting and Laying out the Pieces

 For the base of the flowers, you will need to cut out some simple floral shapes.
 You can cut them freehand to create your own style or start with the shapes in the free template used for the sample.
 Not all of the template pieces were used in this sample.